CrackerCat/torus/README.md

 ### Features
 - Disassembly output
-- Checks for anomalies/modifications within kernel code
+- Reports the addresses of the located kernel functions

 ### Built with
 - C